ydsingh/alexa/labs/LocalRecommendations/step-by-step/1-voice-user-interface.md

 8. Click on the "Code Editor" item under **Dashboard** on the top left side of the skill builder.

-9. In the textfield provided, replace any existing code with the code provided in the [Interaction Model](https://github.com/voicehacks/setup-local-recommendations/blob/master/speech-assets/InteractionModel.json), then click "Apply Changes".
+9. In the textfield provided, replace any existing code with the code provided in the [Interaction Model](https://github.com/voicehacks/setup-local-recommendations/blob/master/speech-assets/InteractionModel.json), then click "Apply Changes" or "Save Model".

+10. Click on the "Dashboard" button.

-10. Add some more sample utterances for your newly generated intents.
+11. Add some more sample utterances for your newly generated intents.
 These are the things a user would say to make a specific intent happen.
 Here are a few examples:

     * I want some supper
     * Lunch time